simdipo/Darey.io_devops/WORDPRESS_LVM/wordpress_LVM.md

 with MySQL or MariaDB as its backend Relational Database Management System (RDBMS).
 Project 6 consists of two parts:

 1. Configure storage subsystem for Web and Database servers based on Linux OS.
-The focus of this part is to g you practical experience of working with disks, partitions and volumes in Linux.
+The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.

 2. Install WordPress and connect it to a remote MySQL database server.
 This part of the project will solidify yo